ivamladenova0/pragmatic-mobile-testing/automator/README.md

 ## About

-Mobile testing solution based on Java, Gradle, Junit and Appium.
+Mobile testing solution based on Java, Gradle, TestNG and Appium.

 ## Execute Tests